devtino2605/Devtino2605/README.md

 ---

-### 📫 Kết nối với mình
+### 📫 Connect with Me

 [![GitHub](https://img.shields.io/badge/-GitHub-181717?style=flat-square&logo=github)](https://github.com/devtino2605)

 ---

-💬 *“Code để học, học để code – mỗi ngày đều tiến bộ một chút là đủ!”*
+💬 *"Code to learn, learn to code – improving a little every day is more than enough!"*